Recreation Options in Tyler, TX

 PHOTO CREDIT: Antony Boshier

-Fans of the Tyler Junior College Apaches can view a wide assortment of games and matches, with the men's teams participating in baseball, basketball, football, golf, soccer and tennis; and the women's teams competing in basketball, golf, soccer, softball, tennis and volleyball.
+Fans of the Tyler Junior College Apaches can view an assortment of games and matches, with the men's teams participating in baseball, basketball, football, golf, soccer and tennis; and the women's teams competing in basketball, golf, soccer, softball, tennis and volleyball.

 Keeping golfers on their tees are five courses located within the Tyler city limits.
 Three of the courses are private: Hollytree Country Club, a par-72 measuring 6,805 yards; Cascades Golf Club, a par-71 spanning 7,142 yards; and Willow Brook Country Club, a par-71 stretching 6,500 yards.
 The two public facilities are Arrowhead Golf Club (par-72, 7,200 yards) and Pine Springs Golf Course (par-72, 6,800 yards).